prob140/textbook/_chapters/Chapter_09/01_Probability_by_Conditioning.md

 which is greater than half as we had guessed.

 ### Gambler's Ruin: Fair Coin
 Let $a$ and $b$ be two positive integers.
-Suppose a gambler starts with $\\$a$ and bets on the tosses of a coin.
+Suppose a gambler starts with $a$ dollars and bets on the tosses of a coin.
 Every time the coin lands heads, the gambler wins a dollar.
 Every time it lands tails, the gambler loses a dollar.

-Now suppose the gambler has a *stopping rule*: he will stop once his net gain is $\\$b$ or he has no money left, whichever happens first.
+Now suppose the gambler has a *stopping rule*: he will stop once his net gain is $b$ dollars or he has no money left, whichever happens first.
 If the gambler ends up when has no money, he is ruined.
 Our goal in this example is to find the probability that the gambler is ruined.

 At each toss we will keep track of the gambler's net gain.
 So he will start out at 0 and stop when the he gets to $b$ or $-a$, whichever happens first.